ivansglazunov/hasyx/OPTIONS.md

 ### Migrations

-- `lib/options/up-options.ts` creates the table, triggers, functions, permissions, and unique index.
+- `lib/options/up-options.ts` creates the table, triggers, and functions.
-- `lib/options/down-options.ts` removes them (dropping the table also removes the index/trigger).
+- `lib/options/down-options.ts` removes them (dropping the table also removes triggers).
+- **Permissions** are defined directly in `migrations/.../up.ts` and `migrations/.../down.ts` to ensure strict access control during migration.

 To apply just this migration set in development: